dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-getting-started.md

 ## Setup

 So three.js is very much a front end resource, so installing will not likely involve npm, unless you want to do something involving [webpack](https://webpack.js.org/) in which I guess it would involve npm.
 For me I did not use any package manager, and I wanted to set up a situation in which I have multiple versions of three.js in a name space, so I just grab versions of three.js manually from the [github repo](https://github.com/mrdoob/three.js), and pasted them in all low tech like.

+## You might also want to install blender

+Although it is not required for getting started at least, at some point you might want to install a 3d modeling program of some kind such as [blender](https://www.blender.org/).
+As you get into the depth of three.js there will come a time where you will want to create assets externally, and then import theme into three.js.
+There are official plug-ins for doing so, and the best supported and easiest to use one I have found is the one for blender.

 ## HTML